shays15/haca3-plus/README.md

 # 🚀 Overview

-Magnetic Resonance (MR) images acquired across different scanners, sites, and protocols exhibit significant variability, which limits the reliability of downstream analysis and machine learning models.
+Magnetic resonance (MR) images acquired across different scanners, sites, and protocols exhibit significant variability, which limits the reliability of downstream analysis and machine learning models.

 We present HACA3+, an enhanced version of the HACA3 framework for unsupervised MR image harmonization, designed to operate across large-scale, real-world clinical datasets.